 - annual briefings, which typically include reviews of the competitive environment, our five-year or ten-year financial outlook, our performance relative to our peers, significant risks and mitigation measures and other developments that could materially affect our business.
-Annual briefings may include presentations by third-party consultants, such as financial advisors, pension experts and outside legal counsel as needed; - regular briefings on ESG, climate and cybersecurity developments and updates; - regular briefings on corporate governance developments and emerging best practices; and - presentations from time to time by external consultants about general industry trends, other issues or other topics of interest.
+Annual briefings may include presentations by third-party consultants, such as financial advisors, pension experts and outside legal counsel as needed; - regular briefings on ESG, climate and cybersecurity developments and updates; - · regular briefings on corporate governance developments and emerging best practices; and - presentations from time to time by external consultants about general industry trends, other issues or other topics of interest.

-The corporate secretary maintains a list of all continuing education taken by the directors.
-The table below shows the education sessions our directors attended in 2023 that were facilitated by Pembina.
+Open communication between the board and management contributes to our long-term success.
+Annually, directors connect with our executives in an informal social setting to build relationships, establish trust and open the lines of communication.
+The corporate secretary annually compiles a list of all continuing education taken by the directors.
+The table below shows the education sessions our directors attended in 2024 that were facilitated by Pembina.
 Individual directors may also attend other independent education sessions or sessions sponsored by other companies where they serve as a director.